greenelab/deep-review/all-sections.md

 the researchers have employed approaches where they use adversarial examples [@Xxb4t3zO] or first train towards human-created features before subsequent fine tuning [@JK8NuXy3].
-Adaptation to the medical image domain can further improved by combining in the latter approach with other machine learning techniques, for example, as a cascade of deep learning and random forest models [@5kfDbGhA].
+Adaptation to the medical image domain can be further improved by combining in the latter approach with other machine learning techniques, for example, as a cascade of deep learning and random forest models [@5kfDbGhA].
 Using large dataset, Kooi et al. [@18cZbigDD] demonstrated that deep neural